gdnsd/gdnsd/docs/Manual.md

 The DNS threads keep reasonably detailed statistical counters of all of their activity.
 The core dns request handling code that both the TCP and UDP threads use tracks counters for all response types.
 Mostly these counters are named for the corresponding DNS response codes (RCODEs):

 * refused - Request was refused by the server because the server is not authoritative for the queried name.
-* nxdomain - Request was for a non-existant domainname.
+* nxdomain - Request was for a non-existent domainname.
 In other words, a name the daemon is authoritative for, but which does not exist in the database.
 * notimp - Requested service not implemented by this daemon, such as zone transfer requests.
 * badvers - Request had an EDNS OPT RR with a version higher than zero, which this daemon does not support (at the time of this writing, such a version doesn't even exist).
 * formerr - Request was badly-formatted, but was sane enough that we did send a response with the rcode FORMERR.